-Today, The Costume Institute's Harold Koda and Andrew Bolton (Curator) create one or more special exhibitions each year.
+Today, The Costume Institute's Harold Koda and Andrew Bolton (Curator) create one or more exhibitions each year.
 Recent thematic exhibitions have included Jacqueline Kennedy: The White House Years (2001), Superheroes: Fashion and Fantasy (2008), and PUNK: Chaos to Couture (2013).
 Recent monographic exhibitions have included Chanel (2005), Poiret: King of Fashion (2007), and Alexander McQueen: Savage Beauty (2011).
-The McQueen exhibition attracted more than 660,000 visitors, placing it among the Museum's top ten most visited exhibitions and making it the most visited Costume Institute special exhibition ever.
+The McQueen exhibition attracted more than 660,000 visitors, placing it among the Museum's top 10 most visited exhibitions and making it the most visited Costume Institute exhibition ever.

 In January 2009, the Brooklyn Museum transferred its renowned costume collection to The Costume Institute, where it is known as the Brooklyn Museum Costume Collection at The Metropolitan Museum of Art.
-It includes the definitive collection of Charles James material, as well as the world's foremost holdings of American fashion from the late nineteenth to the mid-twentieth century.
+It includes the definitive collection of Charles James material, as well as the world's foremost holdings of American fashion from the late 19th to the mid-20th century.
 The combined collections now constitute the largest and most comprehensive costume collection in the world, offering an unrivaled timeline of Western fashion history.

 The fashion industry funds the work of The Costume Institute, including its exhibitions, acquisitions, and capital improvements.
 Each May, the annual Gala Benefit, its primary fund-raising event, celebrates the opening of the spring exhibition.
 Under the leadership of Trustee Anna Wintour (Artistic Director of Condé Nast and Editor-in-Chief of Vogue), who has been co-chair since 1995 (excluding 1996 and 1998), the gala has become one of the most visible and successful charity events, drawing attendees from the fashion, film, society, business, and music industries.
 The brainchild of publicity doyenne Eleanor Lambert, the benefit was introduced in 1948 as a midnight supper and dubbed "The Party of the Year."
 Co-chairs in past years included Jacqueline Kennedy Onassis (1977–1978) and Patricia Taylor Buckley (1979–1995).